Are Breast Implants a Good Option for You?

 The two main implant filler types include saltwater saline or thicker silicone gel for a more natural feel.
 Both have a silicone outer shell.
 Smooth round edges tend to provide the most natural shape under the breast tissue with the lowest rippling/wrinkling risk.

 In the 1990s, liquid silicone implants were restricted to women in FDA studies due to safety concerns.
 But in 2006, more cohesive “gummy bear” silicone versions were approved as safer alternatives along with saline.
-Safety data on modern implant types with warranties continues reassuring.
+Safety data on modern implant types with warranties continues to be reassuring.

 However, implants still have no lifetime guarantee.
 About 1 in 5 women need removal within 8-10 years due to leakage, capsular contracture, or other complications.